2022 Most Popular Bachelor's Degree Colleges for Film, Video & Photographic Arts in the Plains States Region

 Best Quality In KS

 University of Kansas is one of the most popular schools in the United States for getting a bachelor's degree in film, video and photographic arts.
-KU is a very large public university located in the city of Lawrence.
+KU is a very large public university located in the small city of Lawrence.
 Potential students might also be interested to know that the school ranks #1 in quality for bachelor's degrees in film, video and photographic arts in Kansas.

 Annual Bachelor's Degrees